Brownies For Two (Ramekin Brownies)

 Divide the batter between two ramekins then add a few chocolate chips to the center.
 This will amp up the gooeyness factor!

 Bake at 350F for 20 minutes or until the tops look done.
-Cool for 15 minutes before serving with ice cream.
+Cool for 15 minutes before serving.

 Yin and yang.
 That’s how chocolate and vanilla works.